czhang03/LexosWindows/roadmap.md

 - [ ] make the exe to search for both HKLM and HKCU to find anaconda (HKCU is the default)
 - [ ] fix the problem that anaconda always installed in the program file folder
-- [ ] change the configuration to loacal mode in lexos
+- [ ] change the configuration to local mode in lexos
 - [ ] better host output in build.ps1
 - [ ] implementing logging in the executable
 - [ ] run `nuget restore` automatically in build script